Overabundant Information and Learning Traps, joint with Xiaosheng Mu

 Games of Incomplete Information Played By Statisticians

 Abstract.
 This paper proposes a foundation for heterogeneous beliefs in games, in which disagreement arises not because players observe different information, but because they learn from common information in different ways.
 Players may be misspecified, and may moreover be misspecified about how others learn.
 The key assumption is that players nevertheless have some common understanding of how to interpret the data; formally, players have common certainty in the predictions of a class of learning rules.
 The common prior assumption is nested as the special case in which this class is a singleton.
-The main results characterize which rationalizable actions and Nash equilibria can be predicted when agents observe a finite quantity of data, and how much data is needed to predict different solutions.
-This number of observations depends on the degree of strictness of the solution and the "complexity" of inference from data.
+The main results characterize which rationalizable actions and Nash equilibria can be predicted when agents observe a finite quantity of data, and how much data is needed to predict various solutions.
+This number of observations needed depends on the degree of strictness of the solution and speed of common learning.

 Inference of Preference Heterogeneity from Choice Data (R&R at Journal of Economic Theory)

 Abstract.
 Suppose that an analyst observes inconsistent choices from either a single decision-maker, or a population of agents.
 Can the analyst determine whether this inconsistency arises from choice error (imperfect maximization of a single preference) or from preference heterogeneity (deliberate maximization of multiple preferences)?
 I model choice data as generated from a perturbation of a "sparse" random utility model, whose support is a small number of underlying preferences.
 I show that (a) simultaneously minimizing the number of inferred preferences and the number of unexplained observations can exactly recover the number of underlying preferences with high probability; (b) simultaneously minimizing the richness of the set of preferences and the number of unexplained observations can exactly recover the choice implications of the underlying preferences with high probability.